giuliagrisot/giuliagrisot.github.io/index.md

 # Hello!
 Welcome to my Personal Website

 This is my personal website, where you can have a snippet of my academic journey and interests.
-As a researcher, I am interested in the mechanisms by which humans process and understand language and literature, and I am dedicated to uncovering the nuances of language through computational analysis.
+As a lecturer and esearcher, I am interested in the mechanisms by which humans process and understand language and literature, and I am dedicated to uncovering the nuances of language through computational analysis.

 ## Research and Teaching